samadon1/embedded-blast/notebooks/README.md

    - Evolution-aware scoring
    - Custom embedding training

-## Conclusion
 Our embedding-based BLAST demonstrates how modern deep learning can enhance traditional bioinformatics tools.
 By combining biological knowledge with neural embeddings, we've created a faster, more flexible sequence analysis tool that maintains biological relevance.

-## Try It Yourself
-The code is available on GitHub [link].
-Key features:
-- Easy to install and use
-- Comprehensive documentation
-- Example datasets included
-- Visualization tools built-in

-## About the Author
-[Your introduction and background in bioinformatics/deep learning]

-### Tags
-#Bioinformatics #DeepLearning #SequenceAnalysis #BLAST #MachineLearning #Proteins #ComputationalBiology

-Would you like me to:
-1. Add more technical details?
-2. Include specific code examples?
-3. Expand on any particular section?